zibaee-2021/MSc_2024_project/README.md

 If by the end of this, the list of `PDBids` is still empty, this will be reported (in print statement) and is hard-coded to use `src/diffusion/diff_data/PDBid_list/pdbchains_565.lst` (for simpler testing/demo experience).

+> The `tokenise_embed_train.py` script is currently set up to first empty the `mmCIF` and `tokenised` directories, in order to remove any pre-downloaded `mmCIF` files and remove any pre-tokenised `.ssv` files, so that they are all downloaded/generated in *this* run.
+If you don't want this to happen but instead to re-use the files in those directories, then you must comment these out manually on lines 11 & 12.
+Conversely, the `_1_run_tokeniser.sh` script will call `tokeniser.py` directly via its `if __name__ == __main__`
+wherein it is currently set up to *not* empty those two directories.
+So this time you would need to <u>un</u>comment them on lines 616 and/or 619 if you want the mmCIFs to be downloaded from the API in *this* run and/or for their tokenisation to be performed in *this* run, respectively.

 ---
 #### PROTEIN LANGUAGE MODEL EMBEDDER

 `src/pLM/plm_embedder.py`

-(The `tokenise_embed_train.py` script is currently set up to first empty the `emb` directory, to remove all pre-downloaded `mmCIF` files and pre-tokenised `.ssv` files, so that they downloaded/generated from scratch.
-If you don't want this to happen but instead to re-use the files in those directories, then you must comment these lines out manually on line 16.
-Conversely the `_2_build_embeddings.sh` script will call `plm_embedder.py` directly via its `if __name__ == __main__` wherein it is currently set up to not empty that directory.
-So this time you would need to uncomment it on line 100).

 The choice of which `PDBid_chains` to build protein language model (PLM) embeddings for is implicitly indicated by the tokeniser.
 `tokeniser.py` (which must be run *before* the `plm_embedder.py`) writes tokenised data to `.ssv` files in `src/diffusion/diff_data/tokenised`.